varaprasad2251/The-Redactor/README.md

   One pattern identifies multi line addresses while the other is to identify single line addresses.
   This function performs redaction of addresses and returns a new `doc` with redacted addresses.

+* #### download_nltk_resources()
+  This function is to download and install nltk data packages `punkt`, `wordnet`, `punkt_tab`.

+* #### get_synonyms(word)
+  This function takes input a word and return the synonyms of that word using NLTK's WordNet.
+  It returns the synonyms as a set.

+* #### redact_concepts(text, concepts)
+  This function is used to redact sentences for each of the concept in the list `concepts`.
+For redaction, this function fetches the synonyms for each of the concept and then use these words to identify the sentences containing them.
+  If any of these synonyms or the actual concept word is present in any sentence in the text, then the whole sentence is redacted.
+This function returns the `redacted text`, `redacted concepts count` after performing redaction for all concepts.

+  Note: For redacting concepts, nltk sentence tokenizer is used to split text into sentences.
+If a sentence contains any concept related word, then whole sentence will be redacted.
+There is a chance that some of the cases might not be redacted as expected, due to word not identified as synonym or sentences not properly tokenized.

 ### Testcases
 The `test_redactor.py` under `tests/` directory contain all the test functions implemented for this project.
 These tests cover the functions inside `redactor.py` file.
 Here is the description of each test function.

+* `test_redact_concepts()` This function tests the functionality of function `redact_concepts()`

+* `test_get_synonyms()` This function tests the functionality of function `get_synonyms()`

+* `test_download_nltk_resources()` This function tests the functionality of function `download_nltk_resources()`

 * `test_redact_address()` This function tests the functionality of function `redact_address()`